alifirhas/cmdk-revision/src/503-519/514-Message-from-mephisto.md

 The high priest of Zakarum, who was already corrupted and depraved in his heart, did not have any resistance to Roy's order, but carried it out ecstatically.

 Everything is under Roy's control.
 If he sees this series of arrangements from a human perspective, he will definitely shudder, but in fact, Roy's original intention is not to target Nephalem.
-The real target is the high-level heaven!
+The real target is the High Heaven!

 As for the Nephalem race, Roy actually knows nothing better than to say, not to mention the Four Horsemen of the Apocalypse that he first came into contact with, but to say that he still has a adopted son Sareth who is also Nephalem.
 He knew very well that these Nephalems were actually not enemies to demons.
 As long as demons' bloodline prejudice aside, it could be said that it was easier for demons to accept them than for angels to accept them!